 Alternatively, the MPN subscription may be activated using the coalescing flag.
 This flag has been introduced to simplify the workflow in cases where there is a fixed list of a few (or just one) MPN subscriptions.
-It may be specified on the MPN activation call, and its effect is that if the MPN subscription shares the same base parameters (i.e. adapter set, data adapter, group ID, schema and trigger expression) with an existing MPN subscription.
+It may be specified on the MPN activation call, and its effect is that if the MPN subscription shares the same base parameters (i.e. adapter set, data adapter, group ID, schema and trigger expression) with an existing MPN subscription, the activation is actually considered as a modification of the existing MPN subscription.
 That is: just one MPN subscription is created per unique combination of these parameters, and subsequent activations just update the other non-base parameters (e.g. the notification format).